MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

    - First, you will send two emails from Holly Dickson to the MOD Administrator - one that contains an unblocked URL and another that contains the blocked http://tailspintoys.com URL.
    - You will verify that both emails appear in Holly's Sent Items folder.
    - You will then log into the MOD Administrator's Outlook mailbox and verify that the email with the unblocked URL arrived in the MOD Administrator's Inbox and the email with the blocked URL never arrived.
 The fact that the system sent the email with the blocked URL but it never arrived in the MOD Administrators Inbox verifies the Blocked URL functionality worked.
 Messages that contain unblocked URLs are held until Safe Links scanning is finished.
-Messages are delivered only after the URLs are confirmed to be safe, which is the case with the email with the unblocked URL..
+Messages are delivered only after Safe Links confirms the URLs are safe, which is the case with the email with the unblocked URL.
    - You will then go back into Holly's Outlook mailbox and open the email in her Sent Items folder that contains the blocked URL.
 You will select the hyperlinked text and verify the Safe Links policy worked when you try to access this blocked site.
 Safe Links immediately checks the URL before opening the website.
 Since the URL is blocked, Safe Links returns a malicious website warning page.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.